Traffic Ticket with Serious Bodily Injury or Death

 Cases not involving a death or serious bodily injury usually come with a maximum civil penalty not to exceed $500 and/or driving improvement school.
 Cases involving unlawful speed in a school zone or involving unlawful speed in a construction zone, the civil penalty may not exceed $1,000 and/or driving improvement school.

-Reinstating Your Driver’s License after a Suspension for a Violation (Not DUI Related) Resulting in Death or Serious Bodily Injury
+Reinstating Your Driver’s License after a Suspension for the Violation

-If you are convicted of a civil or non-criminal traffic infraction that resulted in serious bodily injury or death to another than your driver license will be suspended for 3 months to 1 year.
+If you are convicted of a civil or non-criminal traffic infraction that resulted in serious bodily injury or death to another, then your driver’s license will be suspended for 3 months to 1 year.
 You may apply for a hardship through the Administrative Reviews Office where you live.

-To reinstate for a hardship license or when time expires, you will need to:
+To reinstate for a hardship license or when the time expires, you will need to:

 - submit proof of enrollment in an Advanced Driving Improvement (ADI) school;